flox/floxdocs/docs/tutorials/default-environment.md

 # The default environment

-Flox installs packages into environments, and every environment is attached to a specific directory.
-However, one directory, your home directory, is special.

 In the typical development case you would create a directory for your project, `flox init` to create an environment for it, then `flox activate` in that directory when you want to work on that project.